 - Three Faculty of Nursing confidential reports must be completed by academic/professional referees, with at least one from an academic who has taught the applicant and one from a recent employment supervisor.

-- An "Applicant Profile" must be completed which includes a section addressing goals in seeking graduate education (narrative statement).
+- An "Applicant Profile" must be completed which includes a section addressing goals in seeking graduate education (study plan/research interest).